horizoncrafts/dwchallenge/dwchallenge-docker/README.md

 # Usage

-**Warning** After the first execution this will take more then 5GB of your diskspace.
+**Warning**: After the first execution this will take more then 5GB of your diskspace.

 ## Simple